anhchangvt1994/webpack-project--template-vue-ts__vue-router/README.md

 <h3 id="protect">Protect on route</h3>

 You can protect route by using the [meta options and use beforeEach event to execute it](https://router.vuejs.org/guide/advanced/meta.html#route-meta-fields).
 We will make an example in this project.
-The PRD for protect route's case have some short description.
+The PRD for protect route's case has some short description.

 ```markdown
 // PRD - Comment Page